Penang F.C.: Domestic records

 Penang are the fifth most successful football club in Malaysia for having won a total of 15 Malaysian football titles.

-Penang are the team who won first inaugural Malaysia League 1982 and FAM Cup 1952.
+Penang won the inaugural Malaysia League 1982 and FAM Cup 1952.
 The club's highest ever league finish was 1st in the Super League in 1982, 1998 and 2001.
 Their lowest ever league finish was 6th in the 2012 Malaysia FAM League.

-Penang biggest win in Malaysia Cup final was 3–0 against Singapore FA in 1954.
+Penang's biggest win in Malaysia Cup final was 3–0 against Singapore FA in 1954.
 Penang heaviest lost in Malaysia Cup final was 1–8 against Selangor FA in 1968.

 Asian record

 0 due to economic trouble in the country.

 1 due to club financial problem.

 Player records

 Shukor Salleh is the player who played for the club for the longest time which is 20 years.
 He had only played for Penang in his career.
 He won the National Sportsman Award in 1977.
 Furthermore, he was the second and the last football player after Mokhtar Dahari to be given that award.
 He was also the first Penang player to be awarded the AFC Century Club award in 1999 and included in the FIFA Century Club for representing the national team at least 100 times in international tournaments.

 Lutz Pfannenstiel, He holds the record for the only footballer to play professionally in each of the six recognised continental associations by FIFA.

 In 2017, Mohd Faiz Subri became the first Asian to win the FIFA Puskás Award.
 He was awarded for his physics-defying free kick that clinched a goal during the Malaysian Super League match against Pahang at the City Stadium on 16 February 2016.

 On 3 August 2021, Rafael Vitor scored the fastest goal in the Malaysia Super League when he scored a goal just 9 seconds after the opening whistle against Perak FC.